MB-29/FLEX/README.md

 ```

-The phase space trajectories and the error curves obtained in the example above for agents Random (blue) and FLEX (red) are presented in the figure below.
+The phase space trajectories and the error curves obtained in the example above for agents Random (blue) and FLEX (red) are presented in the figures below.

 ![Trajectories of the example above, for agents Random (blue) and FLEX (red)](demo/trajectories.png).
 ![Error curves of the example above, for agents Random (blue) and FLEX (red)](demo/error.png).